Indianapolis Motor Speedway: Early history

 On the third day of racing, 35,000 spectators showed up to watch the grand finale 300 mi race.
 At 175 mi into the race, the right front tire blew on Charlie Merz's car.
 His car mowed down five fence posts and toppled dozens of spectators.
 Two spectators and his mechanic, Claude Kellum, were killed in the crash.
 Ten laps later, driver Bruce Keen struck a pothole and crashed into a bridge support.
 The race was then halted and the remaining drivers were given engraved certificates instead of trophies.
 The race resulted in the AAA boycotting any future events at the speedway until significant improvements were made.

 Fisher and his partners began looking into the idea of paving the track with bricks or concrete.
 Paving in 1909 was still relatively new with only a few miles of public roads paved, leaving little knowledge of what would work best.
 Traction tests were conducted on bricks, proving they could hold up.
 Less than a month after the first car races, the repaving project began.
 Five Indiana manufacturers supplied 3.2 million 10 lb bricks to the track.
 Each was hand laid over a 2 in cushion of sand, then leveled and the gaps filled with mortar.
 At the same time, a concrete wall 33 in tall was constructed in front of the main grandstand and around all four corners to protect spectators.

-The final brick added to the track was made of gold and laid in a special ceremony by Governor Thomas R. Marshall.
+The final "gold" brick (actually gold-plated brass) was laid in a special ceremony by Governor Thomas R. Marshall.
 Before the work was completed, locals nicknamed the track The Brickyard.
 Today, 3 ft, or one yard, of original bricks remain exposed at the start-finish line.

 In December 1909, eleven drivers and a few motorcyclists returned for speed trials.
 Drivers soon reached speeds of up to 112 mph on the new surface.
 Racing returned in 1910, with a total of 66 automobile races held during three holiday weekends (Memorial Day, Independence Day and Labor Day).
 Each weekend featured two or three races of 100 to 200 mi, with several shorter contests.
 Each race stood on its own and earned its own trophy.
 All races were sanctioned by the AAA (as were the Indianapolis 500 races through 1955).
 1910 also saw the speedway host the National Aviation Meet, featuring Wilbur and Orville Wright and highlighted by Walter Brookins setting a world record by taking a plane up to 4938 ft.